Abortion is not merely immoral, it is obviously immoral.

 This is why I’m so dedicated to helping pro-life people learn to dialogue well.
 I want all pro-life people to use the most persuasive arguments and learn to communicate graciously, relationally, and clearly.
 Those components in combination are an incredible recipe for the kind of environment where pro-choice people change their minds about abortion.

 That abortion is obviously immoral is also why I’m open-minded.
-Some people think that being open-minded means being wishy-washy, and that couldn’t be farther from the truth.
+Some people think that being open-minded means being wishy-washy, and that couldn’t be further from the truth.
 Being pro-life and open-minded means being pro-life because it’s rational, not because it’s comfortable.
 I’m pro-life because rationally it’s what I have to be, not because it’s what I want to be.
 If somehow my arguments against abortion were defeated and a stronger argument for abortion was presented to me, then I would change my mind.

 Any open-minded person should be disgusted whenever people try to silence their political opposition.[Tweet that] I’m almost never disgusted with pro-choice people.
 I honestly think most of them mean well, but suffer from a combination of self-deception, flawed reasoning, and difficult emotional experiences.
 But I become truly angry when anyone attempts to shield himself and others from hearing arguments against his view by preventing his opposition from speaking.